 Genealogy research often turns up interesting finds unrelated to our own ancestors.
 Most are just distractions.
-But when finding real gold that belongs to someone else, it’s wrong to nonchalantly toss it aside and walk away.
+But it’s wrong to walk away from real gold, even if it belongs to someone else.

 While sifting through mid-19th century newspaper articles, I glanced up and was intrigued to find this article:

 Published on 14 June 1848 in the [Boston] Daily Chronotype, it’s unlikely that anyone besides me had since taken note of the article.
-The idea of abandoning such valuable genealogical information didn’t sit well with me.
-To quote YouTube’s The History Guy, it is history that deserves to be remembered.
+But to quote YouTube’s The History Guy, it is history that deserves to be remembered.

 The Martin Family